 It was 1972 when I bought a 1962 Ford Falcon for 100 bucks.
 It had been hand-painted (by brush) a bright emerald green.
 The passenger-side floor had a large hole, which had been covered by a piece of plywood.
 If you pushed the board aside, you would see the road beneath the car.
 The muffler was a little loud, too.
 Perhaps it was rusted or pitted.

 One evening, I was giving my mom a ride.
 I’m pretty sure she was a bit embarrassed to be seen in the “Green Dragon,” but she never made any comments.
-When we came to an intersection, I noticed a police car on the right side of the road so I turned left to avoid them.
+When we came to an intersection, I noticed a police car on the right side of the road.
+I turned left to avoid it.
 That didn’t help.

 The next thing I knew, there were lights flashing behind us.
 The officer told me that I had to have the muffler repaired, which I did.
 However, the weight of the new muffler and exhaust pipes pulled a chunk of the engine right off.
 Thus, the Green Dragon was slain. — David M.